1 / 20

 January–February

-Jóža Uprka, solo exhibition within the framework of the XI. member exhibition of the SVU Mánes, Pavilion under the Kinského garden, Prague
+Jóža Uprka, solo exhibition within the framework of the XI. member exhibition of the SVU Mánes, Pavilion under the Kinský garden, Prague.
+Louisiana Purchase Exposition, informally known as the St. Louis World's Fair.

 1905